joecabezas/joecabezas.github.io/_posts/2022-06-15-smart-home-key-reminder.md

 ![](https://youtu.be/L1iz5gWGAso)

-At the time I got this prototype working a bunch of sensors came by mail from Aliexpress, motion sensors, buttons, and door sensors all of them uses Zigbee protocol for communication.
+At the time I got this prototype working a bunch of sensors came by mail from Aliexpress, motion sensors, buttons, and door sensors, all of them uses Zigbee protocol for communication.

 {%